Send the following:

 Please see our Basic Guide to Due Diligence for more help with this.

-You can invest from a Self-Directed IRA (SDIRA) which is a type of IRA that allows for investments in non-traditional assets like real estate or private investments (FYI-all Milk Money investments are considered private since they are not registered with the SEC).
-SDIRAs are required to be held with a custodian, of which there are several in the U.S. but none in Vermont…yet.
-We are working with a Vermont-based financial institution to explore the possibility of them setting up as a custodian for SDIRAs.
+An SDIRA is a type of IRA that allows for investments in non-traditional assets like real estate or private investments (FYI-all Milk Money investments are considered private since they are not registered with the SEC).
+SDIRAs are required to be held with a custodian, of which there are several in the U.S.

 Federal law prohibits raising money from non-accredited investors but under the recently enacted Vermont Small Business Offering Exemption (VSBO), non-accredited Vermont investors can invest in Vermont companies.